rbatllet/private-blockchain/docs/EXAMPLES.md

 > **IMPORTANT NOTE**: The classes shown in these examples (DocumentVerificationSystem, SupplyChainTracker, MedicalRecordsSystem, FinancialAuditSystem, KeyRotationExample, KeyCleanupManager, BlockchainHealthMonitor, HealthStatus) are conceptual and designed to illustrate potential use cases.
 They are not part of the actual project code.
 Only the Blockchain, Block, AuthorizedKey, Blockchain.KeyDeletionImpact, CryptoUtil, and JPAUtil classes exist in the current implementation.
 >
 > For real working examples, refer to the following classes in the source code:
-> - `BlockchainDemo.java` - Basic blockchain demonstration
+> - `com.rbatllet.blockchain.demo.BlockchainDemo.java` - Basic blockchain demonstration
-> - `AdditionalAdvancedFunctionsDemo.java` - Advanced features demonstration
+> - `com.rbatllet.blockchain.demo.AdditionalAdvancedFunctionsDemo.java` - Advanced features demonstration
-> - `ChainRecoveryDemo.java` - Chain recovery demonstration
+> - `com.rbatllet.blockchain.demo.ChainRecoveryDemo.java` - Chain recovery demonstration
-> - `DangerousDeleteDemo.java` - Key deletion safety features demo
+> - `com.rbatllet.blockchain.demo.DangerousDeleteDemo.java` - Key deletion safety features demo
-> - `EnhancedRecoveryExample.java` - Advanced recovery techniques example
+> - `com.rbatllet.blockchain.demo.EnhancedRecoveryExample.java` - Advanced recovery techniques example

 ## 📋 Table of Contents